When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior

 \section{Abstract}

 This article questions the common assumption of cold dark matter (DM) by exploring the possibility of a non-zero equation of state (EoS) without relying on any parametric approach.
 In standard cosmological analyses, DM is typically modeled as pressureless dust with $w_{\rm DM} = 0$, an assumption that aligns with large-scale structure formation, supports the empirical success of the $\Lambda$CDM model, and simplifies cosmological modeling.
 However, there is no fundamental reason to exclude a non-zero $w_{\rm DM}$ from the cosmological framework.
-In this work, we explore this possibility through non-parametric and model-independent reconstructions based on Gaussian Process Regression.
+In this work, we explore this possibility through non-parametric and parametric reconstructions based on Gaussian Process Regression.
 The reconstructions use Hubble parameter measurements from Cosmic Chronometers (CC), the Pantheon+ sample of Type Ia supernovae, and Baryon Acoustic Oscillation (BAO) data from DESI DR1 and DR2.
-Our findings suggest that a dynamical EoS for DM, although statistically mild, cannot be conclusively ruled out.
-Notably, we observe a tendency toward a negative $w_{\rm DM}$ at the present epoch, a result that is particularly intriguing and may have meaningful implications for modern cosmology.
+Our findings suggest that a dynamical EoS for DM, although only mildly supported statistically, cannot be conclusively ruled out.
+Notably, we observe a mild tendency ($\sim 1\sigma$) toward a negative $w_{\rm DM}$ at the present epoch, which is most likely due to inconsistencies between the BAO data from DESI and other datasets.